Liu Xia Finally Released From China’s Grips After 8 Years Of House Arrest, Thanks To Germany

 Many in China are celebrating, although it appears that people aren’t talking about it too explicitly on social media in order to avoid censorship.

 Throughout her house arrest, Liu was never allowed to leave the house.
-Guards were always at her door, and at her gates to her home.
+Guards were always at her door and at her gates to her home.
 No friends, journalist, diplomats, or supporters were allowed in, said the BBC.
 And although this was common knowledge, the Chinese government routinely denied that Liu was being held captive, and even maintained that she was allowed to leave whenever she pleased.

 I am thrilled that today my pro bono client Liu Xia, wife of 2010 Nobel Peace Prize Laureate Liu Xiaobo, is finally free.
 Her smile reflecting what it means to be free after nearly eight years under house arrest without charge or trial says it all. pic.twitter.com/YbsRbC9kV8